-The Compensation Committee considers and determines executive compensation according to an annual and semi-annual objective setting and measurement cycle.
+The Compensation Committee considers and determines executive compensation according to an annual and semiannual objective setting and measurement cycle.
 Specifically, corporate goals for the year are initially developed by our executive officers and are then presented to the Board of Directors and Compensation Committee for review and approval.
 Individual goals are intended to focus on contributions that facilitate the achievement of the corporate goals.
 Individual goals are first proposed by each executive officer, other than the President and Chief Executive Officer, then discussed by the entire senior executive management team and ultimately compiled and prepared for submission to the Board of Directors and the Compensation Committee, by the President and Chief Executive Officer.
 The Compensation Committee sets and approves the goals for the President and Chief Executive Officer.
 Generally, corporate and individual goals are set during the first quarter of each calendar year.
 The objective setting process is coordinated with our annual financial planning and budgeting process so our Board of Directors and Compensation Committee can consider overall corporate and individual objectives in the context of budget constraints and cost control considerations.
 Annual salary increases, bonuses, and equity awards, such as stock option grants, if any, are tied to the achievement of these corporate and individual performance goals as well as our financial position and prospects.

 Under the annual performance review program, the Compensation Committee evaluates individual performance against the goals for the recently completed year.
 The Compensation Committee's evaluation generally occurs in the first quarter of the following year.
 The evaluation of each executive (other than the President and Chief Executive Officer) begins with a written self-assessment submitted by the executive to the President and Chief Executive Officer.
-The President and Chief Executive Officer then prepares a written evaluation based on the executive's self-assessment, the President and Chief Executive Officer for a salary increase, bonus, and equity award, if any, which is then considered by the Compensation Committee.
+The President and Chief Executive Officer then prepares a written evaluation based on the executive's self-assessment, the President and Chief Executive Officer's evaluation, and input from others within the Company.
+This process leads to a recommendation by the President and Chief Executive Officer for a salary increase, bonus, and equity award, if any, which is then considered by the Compensation Committee.
 In the case of the President and Chief Executive Officer, the Compensation Committee conducts his performance evaluation and determines his compensation, including salary increase, bonus, and equity awards, if any.
 We generally expect, but are not required, to implement salary increases, bonuses, and equity awards, for all executive officers, if and to the extent granted, by April 1st of each year.